Olex2/help/gui/EN/work/refine.md

 ## Truncation
 This value is used to define a more close-fitting solvent mask than would be possible with the solvent radius *r* alone.
 It is usually very close, if not equal, to the solvent radius *r*.

+# Masking Info
+This is where information about the contents of the masked region is displayed.
+For each solvent void, the table displays its volume in &Aring;^3 and the number of electrons it contains.
+When using a solvent mask, after refinement is complete, it is best practice to enter the estimated contents of the void(s) in this table for inclusion in the CIF file.
+This is done by clicking the **Edit** button under **Content** in the table and typing in the number and name of the solvent molecules present in the void(s), e.g., '1/2 toluene' or 'CH2Cl2'.
+Olex2 will calculate the number of electrons for the contents and if there is a close match with the number of electrons in the actual contents, both e- numbers will turn green.
+Explanatory text is provided in the **Use & Edit** box for inclusion in the *edit_mask_special_details* section of the CIF file.

 # Refinement Settings Extra
 Some refinement programs may have associated extra settings not available through the GUI; these extra settings may be specified here.